juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 Then objects created in bucket 1 are not replicated to bucket 3.

 ### Pre-signed URL
-- Pre-signed URLs for S3 have temporary access token as query string parameters which allo anyone with the URL to temporarily access the resource before the URL expires (default 1 hour)
+- Pre-signed URLs for S3 have temporary access token as query string parameters which allow anyone with the URL to temporarily access the resource before the URL expires (default 1 hour)
-- Pre-signed URLS inherit the permission of the user who generated it
+- Pre-signed URLs inherit the permission of the user who generated it
 - Uses:
   - Allow only logged-in users to download a premium video
   - Allow users to upload files to a precise location in the bucket